If you ever:

 In 2011, I became a continuing education provider with the certification board (CBMT), and began offering live workshops on DBT and music therapy, traveling around the country and presenting nationwide.
 I trained the entire rehabilitation therapy department in the California State Hospital system at one point; music, art, dance, recreation, and occupational therapists in 8 hospitals learned how to use their discipline to support patients in DBT.
 In 2012 I started my first online version of the workshop and the seed for The Spiegel Academy was planted.

-I was asked if I could issue a certificate as a DBT Informed Music Therapist, to give people something to present to “the powers that be” demonstrating that a person has learned and demonstrated proficiency in being a DBT informed music therapist.
+In 2016 I was asked if I could offer a program that would issue a certificate as a DBT Informed Music Therapist, to give people something to present to “the powers that be” demonstrating that a person has learned and demonstrated proficiency in being a DBT informed music therapist.
 We created an in-depth study program with supervision from Dr. Lauren Bonavitacola, a DBT psychologist and music therapist.
 Hence, the DBT Informed Music Therapy Program was born.
-We are in our third year.
+We are moving into our fourth year.

 You can now earn an endorsement as a DBT Informed Music Therapist!